 Mumbai, Sep 16 (IANS) The global benchmark oil price, the Brent crude, jumped nearly 12 per cent on Monday.

-This is one the biggest-single day leap in recent times, which came after the drone attacks at the world’s largest oil processing facility at Aramco in Saudi Arabia.
+This was one the biggest-single day leap in recent times, which came after drone attacks at the world’s largest oil processing facility at Aramco in Saudi Arabia.

-Owing to subued demand and trade tension, the Brent Crude had declined for the fourth consecutive session on Friday.
-The Brent crude oil prices had closed slightly higher than the $60 a barrel mark.
+Owing to subdued demand and trade tension the Brent Crude declined for the fourth consecutive session on Friday.
+The Brent crude oil prices had closed on Friday, slightly higher than the $60 barrel.

 The Saudi Press Agency, citing a statement by the Ministry, said that the drones caused the fire at the refinery in the city of Abqaiq in the Kingdom’s oil-rich Eastern Province, as well as the blaze at the Khurais oil field, around 150 km from Riyadh.